 Our church is engaged in many activities in the wider community.
 We welcome you to join us as we seek to do good works and help our neighbors.
 To learn more or to get involved, come to the social action monthly meeting.
 All are welcome.
 You can also sign up for our Newsletter to receive information about upcoming events.
 Here are some of the ways our church gets involved:

 Racial Justice Team – The Racial Justice Team works to bring educational opportunities and social action to NSUC and the community beyond.
 We have hosted a viewing of the film the “13th,” a community-wide read of “Waking Up White,” and have taken part in Sunday services.
-We meet monthly (see events calendar for times), and welcome participation in the Team meetings or in the planned activities.
+We meet monthly, and welcome participation in the Team meetings or in the planned activities.
+We also keep an updated list of resources on this important topic.

 Food Bank – The NSUC Food Bank collects and distributes over $600 worth of food per month to food pantries in Lake County.
 We welcome canned and dry good donations.
 Boxes for food donations are located at the front entrance of the church.
 We also need shoppers to purchase additional food with Social Action funds and people to deliver food donations.